oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

-In addition to the countermeasures described by {{RFC6819}} and {{oauth-security-topics}}, using the Authorization Code flow with PKCE extension prevents the attacks described above by avoiding returning the access token in the redirect response at all.
+In addition to the countermeasures described by {{RFC6819}} and {{oauth-security-topics}}, using the Authorization Code flow with PKCE extension prevents the attacks described above by avoiding returning the access token in the redirect response.

 When PKCE is used, if an authorization code is stolen in transport, the attacker is unable to do anything with the authorization code.